mharris717/ember-cli-pagination/doc/primitives/paged-remote-array.md

 PagedRemoteArray represents a page of records fetched from a remote pagination-enabled API.

-It takes four arguments at creation, in a standard args hash:
+It takes four arguments at creation, in a standard options hash passed to PagedRemoteArray#create:

 * modelName - singular
 * store